vivmyc/vivmyc.github.io/WPO/README.md

 ### Optimizations Made:

-#### Critical Rendering Path optimizations have been made to index.html.
+##### Critical Rendering Path optimizations have been made to index.html.

-  - The Pagespeed Insights score for desktop has been improved from 30% to 97%, and the mobile score has gone from 28% to 95%.
+  - The Pagespeed Insights score for desktop has been improved from 30% to 97%.

+  - The Pagespeed Insights score for mobile has been improved from 28% to 95%.

-#### Browser Rendering Optimizations have been made to improve pizza.html.
+##### Browser Rendering Optimizations have been made to improve pizza.html.

   - Changed updatePositions() function in view/js/main.js to move the DOM access out of the for loop.